ELECTROMAGNETIC WAVES - 2019/0

 33 hours of lectures and 11 hours of class tutorials.

-The class test comprises an on-line multiple choice question paper of 20 questions.
+The class test is of 45 minutes duration and comprises an on-line multiple choice question paper of 20 questions.

 Programmes this module appears in